mjackson/optionparser/README.markdown

 # Examples

-All scripts in the examples directory are designed to be run on a Unix/Linux machine as executables like this:
+Scripts in the examples directory may be invoked using the PHP interpreter on the command line, like so:

-    $ ./copy
+    $ php echo.php

-If you would like to run the examples on Windows, simply open the file and delete the first line.
-Then, use the php interpreter directly:
+A Unix-style executable is also provided for *nix users:

-    $ php copy
+    $ ./echo

 # Tests